adambennett/Thunderstore/README.md

-# Thunderstore
+# TrainStop

-Thunderstore is a mod database and API for downloading Risk of Rain 2 mods.
+TrainStop is a mod database and API for downloading Monster Train mods.

+Forked and modified from Thunderstore, written by the Risk of Thunder team for similar purposes but for Risk of Rain 2.

 ## Setup guide for development